rsdc2/rsdc2/README.md

 ## Key projects
 - [epidoc-for-dotnet](https://github.com/rsdc2/epidoc-for-dotnet): a library written in C# and Visual Basic for manipulating and querying TEI EpiDoc XML files: TEI is a format for richly encoding information about written text.
-- [PyEpiDoc](https://github.com/rsdc2/PyEpiDoc): a Python library for manipulating and querying TEI EpiDoc XML files: TEI is a format for richly encoding information about written text.
+- [PyEpiDoc](https://github.com/rsdc2/PyEpiDoc): a Python library for manipulating and querying TEI EpiDoc XML files.
 - [qsharp-math-utils](https://github.com/rsdc2/qsharp-math-utils): a library written in Q# for manipulating mathematical structures important in quantum computing
 - [syntax-treebank-annotator](https://github.com/rsdc2/syntax-treebank-annotator): an annotation environment for natural langauge syntax